ahearndylan/AlumniApp/README.md

 * **Product Owner:** Betty Jean Jaskoviak <bjjasko@gmail.com>
 You can also refer to our [Confluence](https://clarku.atlassian.net/wiki/home) for more info about the team and our processes

-Current Team: Chris Atharv Debrin Lev
+Current Team: Dylan and Aubrey